Contributing to skrub#

 Building the documentation#

-Before submitting a pull request, check if your modifications have introduced new sphinx warnings by building the documentation locally and try to fix them.
+Before submitting your pull request, ensure that your modifications haven’t introduced any new Sphinx warnings by building the documentation locally and addressing any issues.

-First, make sure you have properly installed the development version.
+First, make sure you have properly installed the development version of skrub.
+You can follow the Install > “From source” section, if needed.

 Building the documentation requires installing some additional packages: